Ready to get our most popular resource for youth-serving professionals?

 26 exercises you can try right away

-We know skills for conversation and connection with your girls are important right now, so we’re offering these exercises from our upcoming Power ColLABorative Training as a free resource.
+We know skills for conversation and connection with your girls are important right now, so we’re offering these exercises from our upcoming Professional Development Training as a free resource.
 Educators, parents, and caretakers can use these tools for addressing compassion fatigue, building trauma-informed practices, and planning for bias intervention.
 For examples using these tools to get the conversation started at home or in a classroom, read this blog post about social-emotional check-ins.

 Why social-emotional learning?